dwcoder/MM-The-Gearmaker/Characterbooks/Narco_Sicario.md

 ### The Victim

 ### =Luddite=
+That propaganda looks like that of the Luddites.
+Ask =Luddite= whether the propaganda belongs to =him Luddite=, and how it got there.

 ### =PM=
 Point out that =PM= is the author and inventor of the Scientific knife fighting system.
 Tell =him PM= you have seen the result of that system in your line of work, and that the wounds of the victim are exactly the same.

 ### =Narco heir=
-You can confirm that you were with =Narco heir= in the kitchen at the time of the murder.
+You can confirm that you were with =Narco heir= in the library at the time of the murder.

 ### =Narco Sicario=